How Rubrics Help Faculty and Students

 There are three different basic types of rubrics:

-The Basics of Rubrics from Penn State University Schreyer Institute for Teaching Excellence does a nice job of clarifying analytic and holistic rubric types.
-Meet the Single Point Rubric from the cult of Pedagogy provides a nice overview of single point rubrics.
+Note: The Basics of Rubrics from Penn State University Schreyer Institute for Teaching Excellence does a nice job of clarifying analytic and holistic rubric types.
+Meet the Single Point Rubric from the Cult of Pedagogy provides a nice overview of single point rubrics.

 How do rubrics benefit students?